In today’s increasingly competitive and online-savvy marketplace, a video resume can help you stand out.

-A video resume isn’t a list of your accomplishments and employment history turned into a movie.
+A video resume (or video CV for you Brits and Aussies) isn’t a list of your accomplishments and employment history turned into a movie.
 Paper still does a good job of summing those up.
 It’s a short video that shows potential employers the value you can bring to their company and helps you make an impression that reaches beyond the page.

 As more companies focus on creating a team culture built on shared values, creating a custom video gives you a chance to make a great first impression.

 While video resumes have been around for years, some employers still see them as avant-garde.
 You need to decide if a video resume can help your specific job application.
 How do you know?
 It depends on the type of job you’re trying to land.